MFMokbel/EKFiddle2Yara/README.md

 }
 ```

-For reference, you can get the old **MasterRegexes.txt** file from this repo, since it is not longer available on the official EKFiddle repo.
+For reference, you can get the old **MasterRegexes.txt** file from this repo, since it is no longer available on the official EKFiddle repo.

 # Yara rule format
-Generated Yara rule has the following format:
+The generated Yara rule has the following format:

 ```yara
 rule ekf_<normalized name>_<random number> : <type>